-During 30 years of legal practice in the thoroughbred industry I have heard the following words, or similar, many times from aggrieved buyers of racehorses, or shares in racehorses, seeking advice as to their legal rights to rescind the bargain and seek restitution:
+I have been acting for participants in the thoroughbred industry for 35 years and have heard the following words, or similar, many times, from aggrieved buyers of racehorses and shares in racehorses seeking advice as to their legal rights to rescind the bargain and claim restitution:

-- “I contacted the seller after seeing an advertisement!”
+- “I contacted the guy after seeing an advertisement!”

 - “I visited the stable and looked at the horse!”